chadlaing/Panseq/README.md

 * 'frameshift' defaults to 0, and includes frameshift only differences in SNP counts.
 Default behavior is to include only positions where there are also nucleotide differences.
 If gap-only differences are required, set this option to 1.

-* 'overwrite' defaults to 0, and determined whether or not the specified baseDirectory will be overwritten if it already exists.
+* 'overwrite' defaults to 0, and determines whether or not the specified baseDirectory will be overwritten if it already exists.
 This will cause all data in the existing directory to be lost.

 * 'maxNumberResultsInMemory' sets the number of pan-genome results to process before emptying the memory buffers and printing to file.
 The default is 500.
 Set this number higher if you want to limit the number of I/O operations.
 If you run into memory issues, lower this number.